JayBrown/Tools/ipfg/README.md

 		This help page

 	-l | --list [raw] [all | local | remote]
-		Display listed gateways as domains or raw URL
+		Display listed gateways as domains or raw URLs

 	-L | --local [raw]
 		Only check gateways on local list